 Apple is keen to make inroads into the education market, and students are a big market for the company.
-To this end Apple has an entire separate education store that offers a hefty discount on Mac computers and iPads.
+To this end it has an entire separate education store that offers a hefty discount on Mac computers and iPads.

 Who qualifies for an Apple education discount?

 Anybody who works in an education environment qualifies for a discount on Apple computers.
 It's not just limited to students, teachers and lecturers, but also covers administrative workers and other staff members.
 Essentially it's anybody who works for a school, college or university.

 Parents of schoolchildren do not qualify (when buying for themselves), but you can pick up a discounted Mac for your child from the education store.
 The Apple terms and conditions state:

 "Those eligible to purchase from the Apple Store for Education Individuals include teachers, staff, students and parents as follows:

 Employees of any education institution - Any employee of a public or private education institution in the UK is eligible.

 Post-secondary Education Students - Students attending or accepted into a post-secondary education institution in the UK are eligible to purchase.